jverzani/PolynomialFactors.jl/README.md

 The factoring solutions in `SymPy.jl` or `Nemo.jl` would be preferred, in general, especially for large problems.
 However, this package requires no additional external libraries.
+(PRs improving performance are most welcome.)

 Examples: